LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/BotStatusDashboard.md

 ### Limitations

-If the bot is stopped and then started again, all previous dashboard data is wiped.
+If the bot is restarted, all previous dashboard data will be cleared.

 For a running bot, conversation data storage is limited to max 7 days in the past.

 ### Dashboard overview

-You will be presented the following screen after clicking on the bot's name.
+The user will see the following screen after clicking on the bot's name.

 <img class="fancyimage" style="width:600px" src="img/botstatusdashboard/bot-status-overview.png">

 Figure 2.1 Dashboard overview

-In section 1 as seen in *Figure 2.1* the dashboard provides a short configuration overview for the selected bot.
-The user can see the type of the bot (messaging/chat),
+In section 1, as seen in *Figure 2.1*, the dashboard provides a short configuration overview for the selected bot.
+The user can see the connection type to LiveEngage (either Chat or Messaging),

-the configured AI Vendor, the failover skill and the skill which are assigned to this bot.
+the configured A.I.
+Vendor, the failover skill and the skills which are assigned to this bot.

 ### Status

-In section 2 as seen in *Figure 2.1* the dashboard provides a chronological history of bot states events and an overview of the bot's overall uptime.
+In section 2, as seen in *Figure 2.1*, the dashboard provides a chronological history of bot states events and an overview of the bot's overall uptime.

 <img class="fancyimage" style="width:600px" src="img/botstatusdashboard/bot-status-online-state.png">